IshwarKapoor/IshwarKapoor.github.io/README.md

+---
+layout: page
+title: Intro
+---

-Welcome to World of Data
+# Welcome to World of Data

 Ishwar Kapoor – Applied Data Scientist & Academic of Materials for Engineering